Asana/SGTM/README.md

 may be using in other projects.

 When first setting up your repository, we recommend using a virtual environment.
 Once you have that activated (see [Installing a Virtual Environment for Python](#installing-a-virtual-environment-for-python) below), you should install all required python dependencies using `pip3 install -r requirements.txt -r requirements-dev.txt`.

+### Install Terraform
+You'll need to [install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) to launch the infrastructure for SGTM.

 ### Create your credentials for Asana/AWS/Github
 There are three external services you'll need to interact with, and therefore need credentials for.